xhimanshuz/qPadNote-CloudServer/README.md

 # qPadNote-CloudServer
-Its at Clould server for qPadNote application available anywhere.
+Its a Clould server for qPadNote application available anywhere.